Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 ### The Vite Middleware

-The [common way](https://vitejs.dev/guide/backend-integration.html) to access **Vite Dev Server** assets in your application is by using the following template, specifying the local URL where Vite Server is running.
+The [common way](https://vitejs.dev/guide/backend-integration.html) to access **Vite Development Server** assets in your application is by using the following template, specifying the local URL where Vite Server is running.

 ```HTML
 <!-- Entry point for development -->